Global Lie-Tresse theorem: Conclusion

 \section{Conclusion}

+Differential invariants can be interpreted as invariant non-linear differential operators.
+The problem of their description and significance was discussed by O.\,Veblen in the International Congress of Mathematicians 1928 \cite{Ve}.

 The structure of the algebra of differential invariants encodes the structure of the pseudogroup and its action.
-It plays the same role in differential geometry as the invariant theory in the classical algebra.
+It plays the same role in local differential geometry as the invariant theory in the classical algebra.
 With this in mind we can informally summarize the main results of the present paper as follows: \begin{quote} {\it Hilbert and Rosenlicht theorems allow to treat the quotient of an algebraic variety by an algebraic group action as an algebraic variety.
-Our global version of the Lie-Tresse theorem allows to treat the quotient of a differential equation by an algebraic pseudogroup action as a differential equation.} \end{quote} The meaning of the latter is explained in Section \ref{S34}.
+Our global version of the Lie-Tresse theorem allows to treat the quotient of an algebraic differential equation by an algebraic pseudogroup action as an algebraic differential equation.} \end{quote} The meaning of the latter is explained in Section \ref{S34}.

-Calculation of differential invariants leads one to find symmetric exact solutions, and even can be used to study complete solvability.
+Calculations of differential invariants have several applications: equivalence problem, homogeneity detection, image recognition, variational calculus, computer vision, numerical computing, relativity theory, fluid dynamics and many more \cite{ALV,Ol$_3$}.
+Cartan's equivalence method can be considered as an important approach to compute differential invariants, but can in turn be obtained as a partial case of the general differential invariants theory \cite{Va}.

+Differential invariants provide vital tools in integration of differential equations.
+Traditionally related to the symmetry methods (and establishing exact solutions), they find usage in the transformation theory (e.g.\ Laplace and Darboux transformation), variational bi-complex (and conservation laws), higher symmetries and commuting flows (Lax pairs).
+Our approach encompasses not only the groups of point symmetries, but also contact symmetries and in some cases internal symmetries (the setup can require extension of the base manifold).